Pavan-Asopa/zipit-compression-app/README.md

 #### `npm install`

 This will install the required dependencies (in a folder called `node_modules`).
-You will then run:
+You can then run:

 #### `node start`